 Before you call someone out for a basic, simple task – such as putting up pictures – try and think what they have to do to provide that service to you.
 They have to pay for their travel, they have to give their time, they have to enter you into their record keeping and process your payment.

 It’s often best to save up lots of small, menial tasks and ask someone to do them all in one go – you’ll often get the best prices this way as well.

 There can be a perception amongst the populace that everyone involved in trades are a bad sort.
 This is furthered by consumer advice programs, all of which seem to take a delight in catching “rogue traders”.

 There are bad apples in every bunch, but that doesn’t mean the rest are rotten.
 Most people who work in trade dearly care about their customer and want to get them the best result possible.
 They’re not out to rip people off.
 For a start, that would cost them their reputation, their business, and ultimately their livelihood.
 They’re not going to add on extra work because, if they get found out doing it, the cost for them is far more than adding a few hundred dollars onto a project.
 Remember that you’re worth far more to them as a good, loyal, regular customer than a one-stop rogue rip off.

-If you are concerned before hiring someone, don’t just be suspicious – do something about it.
+If you are concerned before hiring someone for home maintenance, don’t just be suspicious – do something about it.
 Traders should be comfortable with providing you with references of people they have done a good job for, so don’t be afraid to ask.
 If the reference checks out, then trust them.
-After all: they do know better than you.
+After all, they do know better than you.